Powers of the prime minister of the United Kingdom: Other powers (residences)

 In 1732, King George II offered to give 10 Downing Street to Robert Walpole, but he accepted on the condition that the gift was to the office of First Lord of the Treasury rather than to him personally.
-Therefore, the prime minister has the right to reside there, when they also hold that position (as has historically usually, though not always, been the case).
-While 11 Downing Street is the official residence of the Chancellor, in practice the prime minister and chancellor may switch, with the prime minister occupying Number 11, though Number 10 remains their official residence.
+Therefore, the prime minister has the right to reside there, when he also holds that position (as has historically usually, though not always, been the case).
+While 11 Downing Street is the official residence of the Chancellor, in practice the prime minister and chancellor may switch, with the prime minister occupying Number 11, though Number 10 remains his official residence.

-The Chequers Estate Act 1917 gives the prime minister the right to use Chequers as their official country residence.
+The Chequers Estate Act 1917 gives the prime minister the right to use Chequers as his official country residence.

-The terms of the charitable trust, established in 1942, which owns Dorneywood, give the prime minister the right to use Dorneywood themselves or nominate, at their discretion, another Minister to be its resident.
+The terms of the charitable trust, established in 1942, which owns Dorneywood, give the prime minister the right to use Dorneywood himself or nominate, at his discretion, another Minister to be its resident.

 Under the Chevening Estate Act 1959, the prime minister can occupy Chevening, or can nominate a Cabinet minister or a lineal descendant of King George VI, or the spouse, widow or widower of such a descendant, to occupy it.